adam89ali/MicroservicesPOC/README.md

 ## API Gateway (Ocelot)
 This service has the entry point for the client to communicate with internal microservices.
 In addition, it will have several features like rate limiting, caching so on.

+## Shopping Aggregator
+This service has implemented gateway aggregation patthern which takes single request and dispatches multiple calls to various backend systems and returns single aggregated result.